johnhain-msft/gh-abcs-actions/labs/lab08.md

 ### Test the Workflow

-4. Commit the changes into a new `feature/lab08` branch
+4. Commit the changes into a new `feature/lab08` branch and push to the remote repository
+5. Go to `Actions` and see the details of your running workflow (the workflow triggers automatically on push to feature branches)
+6. Click into the workflow run and expand the `Display Response` step to see the AI-generated explanation of GitHub Actions
-5. Open a new pull request from `Pull requests`
+7. Open a new pull request from `Pull requests`
 > Make sure it is your repository pull request to not propose changes to the upstream repository.
 From the drop-down list choose the base repository to be yours.
-6. Once the PR is opened, go to `Actions` and see the details of your running workflow
-7. Click into the workflow run and expand the `Display Response` step to see the AI-generated explanation of GitHub Actions
 8. Once all checks have passed, click on the button `Merge pull request` to complete the PR
 9. Go to `Actions` and see the details of your running workflow